What is a Black mass ritual

 The peak for the Black Mass was reached in the 17th century during the reign of Louis XIV, who was accused of being lenient toward witches and sorcerers.
 It was the time when the Black Mass was extremely popular among the nobility, who thought its performance was exotic.
 Also, this was a time when the Church was becoming more stringent.
 The nobility still enjoyed indulging in the pleasures of life, which they considered sex still to be one of them.
 The Black Mass was a form of protest too.

 It became fashionable to have Black Masses said in dark cellars.
-The leading organizer of such events was Catherine Deshayes, known as “La Voisin,” who was supposedly a witch that read fortunes and sold love philters.
-She was able to acquire priests, probably also protesting the Church, to say these blasphemous masses, including the infamous Abbé Guiborg, who wore gold-trimmed and lace-lined vestments and scarlet shoes.
+The leading organizer of such events was Catherine Deshayes.
+Another name for her was “La Voisin,”.
+She was supposedly a witch that read fortunes and sold love philters.
+She was able to acquire priests, probably also protesting the Church, to say these blasphemous masses.
+Including the infamous Abbé Guiborg, who wore gold-trimmed and lace-lined vestments and scarlet shoes.

 How to Perform it